 We also encourage parents to inform the school of any concerns they may have in this respect, whether by having heard about or having witnessed acts of bullying.
-In the first instance they should contact the form teacher or School Office either in person, by phone or a letter.
+In the first instance they should contact the Class Teacher (Lower School) or Form Tutor (Prep), or Phase Leader either in person, by phone or by email.